Queen's County Leix

 Leix, a division of Queen's County, was a constituency in Ireland, returning one Member of Parliament to the United Kingdom House of Commons from 1885 to 1918.

 Prior to the 1885 general election and after the dissolution of Parliament in 1918 the area was part of the Queen's County constituency.
 From the time of Irish independence, it was not represented in the UK Parliament, as Laois was no longer part of the United Kingdom.

 Boundaries

 This constituency comprised the eastern part of Queen's County now known as County Laois.

-The Redistribution of Seats Act 1885 defined the division as including the Baronies of Ballyadams, Cullenagh, Maryborough East, Slievemargy, and Stradbally, and that part of the Barony of Portnahinch not contained within the Ossory constituency.
+The Redistribution of Seats Act 1885 defined the division as including the Baronies of Ballyadams, Cullenagh, Maryborough East, Slievemargy, and Stradbally, and that part of the Barony of Portnahinch not contained within the Queen's County Ossory.